 This policy applies to all members of the University community, including students, employees, volunteers, independent contractors, visitors, and any individuals regularly or temporarily employed, studying, living, visiting, conducting business, or having any official capacity at the University.
-The Chief Human Resources Officer serves as the Title IX Coordinator.
+The University employs a full-time Title IX Coordinator reporting to the Chief Human Resources Officer.
 Two (2) Deputy Coordinators may be appointed from the campus community.
-The Title IX Coordinator and Deputy Coordinators serve as the Title IX Team.
+The Title IX Coordinator, Deputy Coordinators, Investigators, Advisors, and Appellate Board Members serve as the Title IX Team.
 Annually, the Title IX Team reviews the (1) Sex Discrimination Policy, (2) on-campus and off-campus support services and resources, and (3) complaint, investigation, and resolution procedures to ensure best practices for sex discrimination prevention and compliance with Title IX.